Program type:

 • Data analysis

-Information Science Ph.D.
-Highlights
+Information Science Ph.D. with a Concentration in Data Science Highlights

 Special lectures hosted by the college and the department feature renowned scholars who provide different perspectives and insights into the information science field.